 - Join any of Our specialised health and wellbeing program.

 - Make a complaint under Our internal complaints handling procedure.

 - Access and/or request correction or update of Information We hold about You or any Person on the same Insurance Policy.

 - Lodge a claim under Your Insurance Policy.

 If You wish to remain anonymous or use a pseudonym when dealing with Us, tell Us at the time and We can confirm with You whether You can do so in the circumstances.

 8 Who we disclose information to

-The types of Persons or organisations CBHS Corporate usually discloses Information to are:
+The types of Persons or organisations CBHS Corporate usually discloses Information to include:

 - Hospitals or health care service providers from whom You have received, or from whom You intend to seek, treatments.

 - Providers of specialised health and wellbeing and chronic disease management programs; see section 5.3 (Specialised health and wellbeing programs) above.